-A Brighter TUS is an umbrella name that encompasses multiple construction projects taking place in 2017 at Tucson International Airport.
+A Brighter TUS is an umbrella name that encompasses multiple construction projects taking place in 2017 and 2018 at Tucson International Airport.
 They include the Terminal Optimization Project (TOP); new food, beverage and retail concessions; and installation of solar canopies over the parking lots in front of the commercial airline terminal.

 Construction Updates for Passengers

 - January 2: Food and Beverage: Empire Pizza, downtown Tucson’s authentic New York-style pizza maker, is now at the airport next to Beyond Bread and Sir Veza’s Kitchen and Kantina near the A gates. …more.

 - December 6: Food and Beverage: Arbuckles’ Coffee is open in Baggage Claim, lower level, near the Arrivals Lounge for Concourse A. …more